Darren Fedoruk — Edmonton Edmonton Morning Wire correspondent

 "Deep North"

-Morning Wire Correspondent — Edmonton
+News Wire Correspondent — Edmonton

-About Darren Fedoruk — Edmonton Morning Wire
+About Darren Fedoruk — Edmonton News Wire

 Darren's Ukrainian-Canadian family has been in the Edmonton area since his great-grandparents homesteaded near Vegreville in the 1920s — a fact he mentions because it explains his worldview, not to win arguments.
 He grew up in the Mill Woods neighbourhood, which is one of the most ethnically diverse suburbs in Canada and absolutely does not get enough credit for it.
 He went to the University of Alberta for English literature, which was extremely practical, and spent his early twenties writing for Vue Weekly before it folded, which was heartbreaking.
 He's since become the de facto voice of Edmonton's arts and culture underground — a world that most Canadians don't know exists because Edmonton's reputation is permanently stuck in either 'it's cold' or 'Oil Country.'
 Darren has been documenting the Fringe Theatre Festival, the river valley art installations, the growing Franco-Albertan music scene, and the restaurants that keep showing up in national lists as 'surprise' picks, as if the entire city isn't constantly surprised to be surprised.
 At 44, Darren is the guy who's been to every Oilers game in a building that no longer exists and every opening night at the Citadel Theatre.
 He is deeply proud of Edmonton in the way that comes from sticking around when the city was at its most unglamorous — during the 90s recession, during the years when everyone was leaving for Calgary, during the endless provincial budget cuts to the arts.
 He has earned his pride.
 His beat is the Edmonton that doesn't make the national headlines: the arts scene, the river valley as an underrated urban wonder, the North Saskatchewan as a force of nature, the food evolution, the Indigenous-settler relationship in a city that sits on Treaty 6 territory.